aptech/docs/docs/isempty.rst

     // Create an empty matrix
     x = {};

-    // If there are any missing values in 'x' if isempty(x);
+    // Check to see if 'x' is an empty matrix if isempty(x);
         print "x is an empty matrix";
     else;